Azure-Samples/bc-community-samples/weather-insurance-app/README.md

 =
 Overview
 --
-This application allows to insure weather conditions for your special day.
-You can insure not only weather but some more specific details, like: wind speed, temperature, humidity, etc.
+This application allows ensuring weather conditions for your special day.
+You can ensure not only the weather but some more specific details, like wind speed, temperature, humidity, etc.

 Application Roles
 --